barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 </div>
 The beautiful thing now is that once we get this noise prediction network working properly, it can effectively paint pictures by removing noise over a number of steps.

+Note: This is a slight oversimplification of the diffusion algorithm.
+The resources at the bottom give you the whole mathematical picture in more detail.

 ### Painting images by removing noise

 The trained noise predictor can take a noisy image, and the number of the denoising step, and is able to predict a slice of noise.